debops/debops/docs/defaults-detailed.rst

 .. _cryptsetup__devices_offset:

 ``offset``
-  Optional, integer start offset of the `Ciphertext block device` which will be mapped to block 0 of the `Plaintext device mapper target`.
+  Optional, integer start offset of the `ciphertext block device` which will be mapped to block 0 of the `plaintext device mapper target`.
   This option only has an effect in ``plain`` :ref:`item.mode <cryptsetup__devices_mode>`.
   There is no offset by default.